kiali/kiali/PULL_REQUEST_TEMPLATE.md

 ** Backwards incompatible? **

-[ ] Is your change introducing backwards incompatible changes?
+- [ ] Is your change introducing backwards incompatible changes?

-_describe the incomabibilities if appropriate_
+_describe the changes if appropriate_